 Day 2: to the coast and finding Dalí

 The next morning, it was an early rise for us again.
-We were supposed to go on a balloon ride to see the Costa Brava from above, but due to fog, our ride was cancelled.
+We were supposed to go on a balloon ride to see the Costa Brava from above, but due to fog, our ride was canceled.
 After a good cup of coffee and some breakfast, we hopped into our rental car and drove to Cadaqués.

 White Splendor in Cadaqués